 After the surgeon removes the bladder, incisions are closed with stitches or with surgical tape.

 What should expect when Laparoscopic gallbladder stone removal done?

-Gallbladder stone removal is a major abdominal operation and a certain amount of postoperative pain happens.
+Gallbladder surgery in Central Delhi is a major abdominal operation and a certain amount of postoperative pain happens.

 When patient can digest liquids or a diet, patients can leave the hospital the same day or next day.
 Activity relies on how the patient feels.
 Walking is encouraged Patients can most likely be ready to return to normal activities in a week, including walking, driving, light-weight lifting and working.